‘Days Of Our Lives’ Weekly Preview Spoilers: Eve Donovan Rules Salem

-Days of Our Lives spoilers for the week of May 20 have been revealed in the latest weekly preview, and fans are going to see a huge shake up in Salem.
+Days of Our Lives spoilers for the week of May 20 have been revealed in the latest weekly preview, and fans are going to see a huge shakeup in Salem.

 According to the weekly promo, Days of Our Lives fans are about to see Eve Donovan (Kassie DePaiva) completely take over Salem.